 There are specified statutory time limits imposed by law for bringing negligence claims.
 These limitation periods are contained within the Limitation Act 1980.

-Sexual and physical abuse claims involve physical, psychological harm and distress.
-Therefore typically the law treats these claims as personal injury claims, on this basis a 3 years limitation period will apply.
-However the court often exercises discretion to extend limitation due to the nature of these type of claims.
+Sexual and physical abuse claims may entail a combination of physical, psychological harm, and distress.
+As such, the law typically treats these cases as personal injury claims, for which a three year limitation period generally applies.
+However, the court often exercises discretion to extend the limitation due to the nature of these type of claims.

 All sexual and physical abuse claims/actions are subject to statutory time limits for bringing claims.
-A high proportion of child abuse claims involve limitation issues as many of the incidents of abuse occurred 20/30/40 years ago.
-The courts recognise this issue and they have developed the law in recent years to take into consideration statutory time limits on cases involving abuse.
+A high proportion of child abuse claims involve limitation issues where the abuse occurred decades prior.
+The courts recognise this issue and have developed the law in recent years to take into consideration statutory time limits for cases involving abuse.

-However you must bear in mind that every case is different and it is important that you seek legal advice as soon as possible if you are thinking of making a claim.
-The court will have absolute discretion to extend a limitation period, and will decide based on fact and evidence whether each case/claim for abuse can proceed.
-The claimant must show the court the reasons why there has been a delay in bring a claim against the alleged defendant.
+However, every case is different, and it is important that you seek legal advice as soon as possible if you are thinking of making a claim.
+The court will have absolute discretion to extend a limitation period and will decide based on the facts of the case whether a case/claim for abuse can proceed.
+The claimant must show the court the reasons why there has been a delay in bringing a claim against the alleged defendant.

-All initial enquires with our legal team are free, confidential and there’s no obligation to proceed.
-We can visit your home, you can come and see us at our offices, we can discuss over the telephone and SKYPE.
-We are willing to make you free as comfortable as possible when making the initial step to tell us what has happened.
+All initial enquires with our legal team are free, confidential, and there’s no obligation to proceed.
+Our Solicitor can arrange to meet in your home, by telephone, Skype, or in our office; whichever is best for you.
+We want you to feel as comfortable as possible when making the initial step to tell us what has happened.